Employment Termination Agreement (Quebec)

 Reference Letter — Commitment by the employer to provide a reference letter within a specified timeframe, and the content parameters of the letter (confirming employment dates, job title, and positive performance attributes).
 May also address the employer's policy for providing references to future potential employers.

-Release (Quittance) — Comprehensive release of all employment-related claims against the employer, drafted in compliance with CCQ art.
+Release (Quittance) — Thorough release of all employment-related claims against the employer, drafted in compliance with CCQ art.
 2092.
 The release must be specific about its scope (what claims are released), executed after employment has ended (not in advance), supported by adequate consideration, and signed with the benefit of independent legal advice or the opportunity to seek it.
 Rights that cannot legally be waived under the LNT or other statutes are expressly excluded from the release.

 Post-Employment Confidentiality — Confirmation of ongoing confidentiality obligations for trade secrets (no time limit) and other confidential information (specified duration), consistent with CCQ art.
 2088.
 Employee's obligation to delete and return all confidential materials.